keu/docs/software/deploy-git-sync.md

 This guide provides setup steps for configuring git-sync as a DAG deploy option.

 :::warning
 This is currently an experimental feature because it relies on very frequent syncs with remote Git servers.
 If you have conservative rate limits on your Git repos, then we do not recommend using this feature until a more stable git-sync architecture has been implemented.
-For more information, reach out to [Astronomer Support](https://support.astronomer.io/).
+For more information, reach out to [Astronomer support](https://support.astronomer.io/).
 :::

-## Prerequisites:
+## Prerequisites

 To enable the git-sync deploy feature, you need: